appwrite/rfc/020-phone-auth.md

 ```

 Notice the missing `email` attribute, which will now reside in a `providers` attribute.
 This allows multiple providers while maintaining unique identifiers per provider.
 The key will be in a `PROVIDER:UID` syntax with a boolean value hinting if the provider is verified or not.

+This syntax is required to query the data more efficient.

 > This is a big change, but required in my opinion.
 I have suggested this before when working on the sessions refactor - but we decided to drop it.
 ### Initialization